Texas Longhorns men's basketball: All-time series records against SEC members

-Texas men's basketball leads the all-time series against all Big 12 Conference opponents but Kansas (which leads 31–8), Kansas State (21–15), and Oklahoma (54–39).

-In series against conference opponents since the advent of the Big 12, Texas trails only KU (which leads 27–7) and KSU (16–15).

 All-time series records against former Big 12 members

-Texas men's basketball leads the all-time series against all former Big 12 Conference opponents but Missouri (which leads 13–12).

-Texas holds a winning record against all former Big 12 members in games played in Big 12 competition.

 All-time series records against non-Big 12 former SWC members

-In series against former Southwest Conference members who are not current members of the Big 12, Texas trails only Arkansas (which leads 87–68).
+In series against former Southwest Conference members who are not current members of the Big 12, Texas does not trail any opponent.

-In contests against these opponents since the dissolution of the Southwest Conference, Texas holds the lead against all opponents but Southern Methodist, whom the Longhorns have not played since joining the Big 12.
-The Longhorns hold the advantage against every opponent in the last five games played and all opponents but Arkansas in the last ten games played against each respective opponent.
+In contests against these opponents since the dissolution of the Southwest Conference, Texas holds the lead against all opponents but SMU, whom the Longhorns have not played since joining the Big 12.
+The Longhorns hold the advantage against every opponent in the last five games played and in the last ten games played against each respective opponent.